Sabirah42/python_phase_two_skill_challenges/design_recipes/grammar_checker.md

 grammar_checker("How are you?") => "Grammar check passed - well done!"

 """

+Given text that starts with a capital letter and ends with appropriate punctuation It returns a pass message
+"""
+grammar_checker("Hello World!") => "Grammar check passed - well done!"

+"""
+Given text that starts with a capital letter and ends with appropriate punctuation It returns a pass message
+"""
+grammar_checker("Hello World.") => "Grammar check passed - well done!"

+"""

 Given text that starts with a capital letter and does not end with any punctuation It returns a failed message
 """